germainechu/avatar-farm/personality-prompts/ENTJ.md

 ## 6. Socionics Intertype Relations

-**Dual (Most Complementary):** ESI (Ethical Sensing Introvert, Fi–Se), which is similar to but not identical with an MBTI ISFP-like energy.
-ENTJ/LIE brings structure, strategy, and direction; dual brings deep value-attunement and here-and-now sensitivity.
+**Dual (Most Complementary):** ISFP (Ethical Sensing Introvert, Fi–Se), which is similar to but not identical with an MBTI ISFP-like energy.
+ENTJ/ENTJ brings structure, strategy, and direction; dual brings deep value-attunement and here-and-now sensitivity.
 Together: one drives the external trajectory, the other guards the emotional and ethical core.

 **Other Relations:** Some types naturally **mentor** the ENTJ's weaker areas (Fi/Se); others look up to ENTJ's Te/Ni and feel "inspired" and "directed" by their presence.
 Types strong in **Fi or Fe** can soften ENTJ's harsh edges.
 Types with strong **Si or Ne** can help ENTJ widen perspective and care for quality of life, not just outcomes.
 This is about **natural complementarity**, not "good vs bad."